alvaro-osvaldo-tm/markdown-repository/documents/engineering/Concept of Operations.md

 ## System Context

-The systems context is defined in the [Context Diagram](Context%20Diagram.md) document.
+The systems context is defined in the [System Boundary Context Diagrams](System%20Boundary%20Context%20Diagrams.md) document.

 ## Environments